eleks/com.eleks.carbon.commons/deployers/common/registry/README.md

  the name of the file will be like original file but without `xreg` extension
  ex: `aaa.bbb.xreg` -> `aaa.bbb`

-check xrgg file examples in this folder
+check xreg file examples in this folder